limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![reset.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-12.png)

 All we have to do is to guess the email address and username.
-And, the "new" password would be the first 20 characters from the SHA1 hash of the current GMT date/time. :smirk:
+The "new" password would be the first 20 characters from the SHA1 hash of the current GMT date/time. :smirk:

-Another advantage given to us was the current GMT date/time loaded at the bottom of the password reset page.
+Another advantage we had was the current GMT date/time at the bottom of the password reset page.

 Let's give a shot to `(email:w3bdrill3r@gmail.com)` and `(username:noman)` and see what we get.

 ![reset.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-14.png)

-I wrote a script to simplify the process of getting the "new" password in plaintext:
+I wrote this script to simplify the process of getting the "new" password in plaintext:

 ```bash
 # cat reset.sh